assemblymade/meta/app/views/help/questions/building.markdown

 title: What technology is used to build Assembly apps?
 ---

 An Assembly app's core technology is decided by the Core Team and early contributors when development is first started.
-We host components on [Heroku](https://www.heroku.com/) when possible for the time being.
+Typically, we suggest hosting components on [Heroku](https://www.heroku.com/) when possible.
 This guarantees the code the community builds will have a [level of modularity](http://12factor.net/).

 As other technologies like [docker](http://www.docker.io/) and [vagrant](http://www.vagrantup.com/) evolve so may our stack.
+We’d love to hear your thoughts on this.

 ---
+title: How is work prioritized?
+---

+Each product’s Core Team takes on most of the prioritization work.
+Core Team members can select a priority level for a bounty (from lowest to highest: someday, next, now, urgent).
+These priorities impact the number of App Coins assigned to a bounty, and the priority of a project is determined by the priority of the bounties within it.

+Additionally, anyone in the community can upvote a bounty, which will increase it’s priority and the number of App Coins assigned to it.

+---
+title: How is product management and prioritization rewarded?
+---

+Each product has a Tip Contract.
+This dictates a percentage of all newly minted coins to be minted to the Core Team and the bounty author.

+The default arrangement is 5% to the Core Team (which is split among everyone on the Core Team), and 5% to the bounty author.

+This is intended to reward the vision and decision-making happening on the part of the Core Team, as well as the product management work related to scoping and writing bounties.
+Quite often, bounties are authored by members of a product’s Core Team.

+---
 title: What if I find work that is clearly needed, but doesn’t have a bounty assigned to it?
 ---

 Hop into that product’s chat room, and let someone know!
 If the need exists, the Core Team can create a bounty.
 Or, you can create the bounty yourself.
 The Assembly community values progress over consensus.
 Once you complete it, you’ll be rewarded with App Coins.

+Different teams on Assembly operate in different ways.
+Some Core Teams have are eager for the community to help shape the roadmap and the vision for the product, and others have a very clear vision that they would like to stick with.

+---
+title: Does all work need to happen in exchange for App Coins, or is a profitable product allowed to hire contractors for things like sales and marketing?
+---

+Sales and marketing can certainly be done through bounties and App Coins, but when a product is earning enough revenue to support contractors you are more than welcome to utilize them.

 ---
 title: What happens when there are disagreements?